initpy/go-book/more-functions.rst

 casting and ``nil`` which means that there was no error while retrieving the contents of the file.

-I know, this example may look a little bit hard, espcieally since we never use the ``os`` package before, but the main goal of it is to show you a use of the ``defer`` statement.
+I know, this example may look a little bit hard, especially since we have never used the ``os`` package before, but the main goal of it is to show you a use of the ``defer`` statement.
 And how it can be used to guarantee two things:

-- Using ``defer f.Close()`` in the begining makes sure that you will never forget to close the file, no matter how the function might change in the future, and no matter how many ``return`` spots will be added/removed from it.
+- Using ``defer f.Close()`` in the beginning makes sure that you will never forget to close the file, no matter how the function might change in the future, and no matter how many ``return`` spots will be added/removed from it.